thwak/confix2019result/replication/README.md

 If you want to try different patch generation strategies or configuration, modify `confix.properties`.
 Here are some possible options for configurations.

 Seed
 `seed` controls random feature of ConFix.
 If you're running ConFix on Amazon EC2, you can use seed values in our results to replicate the same execution.
-Remind that the same seed value leads an execution differently on the different machine (e.g. on OS X or Windows).
+Remind that the same seed value leads an execution differently on different machines (e.g. on OS X or Windows).

 Fix Location Identification.
 `patch.strategy`
 `noctx` - Using only SBFL technique for fix locations.
 `flfreq` - FLFreq strategy using SBFL + Context Frequency.